Conor J Walsh

 - Gordon McKay Professor of Engineering and Applied Sciences

-He is the winner of multiple wards including the MIT Technology Review Innovator Under 35 Award, Best Paper Award at the 2015 International Conference on Rehabilitation Robotics, National Science Foundation Career Award, the Robotics Business Review Next generation Game Changer Award and the MIT 100K Entrepreneurship Competition Grand Prize.
+The vast majority of alumni have gone on to paths in academia and high tech R&D positions in industry.
+He is the winner of multiple awards including the Presidential Early Career Awards for Scientists and Engineers, the MIT Technology Review Innovator Under 35 Award, the Early Academic Career Award in Robotics and Automation from the IEEE RAS, the National Science Foundation Career Award and the MIT 100K Entrepreneurship Competition Grand Prize.
 Conor received his B.A.I and B.A. degrees in Mechanical and Manufacturing engineering from Trinity College in Dublin, Ireland, in 2003, and M.S. and Ph.D. degrees in Mechanical Engineering from the Massachusetts Institute of Technology in 2006 and 2010.

 Positions & Employment

 Harvard John A. Paulson School of Engineering and Applied Sciences, Harvard University

 - Starting January 2016: John L. Loeb Associate Professor of Engineering and Applied Sciences